-51. HCD Disaster Recovery (DR) Grant Administration Manual (GAM)
+51. HCD Disaster Recovery (DR) Grant Management Administration Manual (GAM)

-The Grantee will utilize the most current version of the CDBG-NDR Manual in implementing CDBG-NDR activities.
-Grantee will work with HCD and the program technical assistance consultant(s) consulting to ensure all activities are in compliance with CDBG and CDBG-NDR rules and regulations.
+The Grantee will utilize the most current version of the CDBG-DR Manual in implementing CDBG-NDR activities.
+Grantee will work with HCD technical assistance consultant consulting to ensure all activities are in compliance with CDBG and CDBG-NDR rules and regulations.